-Brooklyn's volunteer fire companies operate out of three fire stations to provide emergency services to the Town.
+Brooklyn's volunteer fire companies operate out of two fire stations to provide emergency services to the Town.
 The East Brooklyn Company operates out of a station owned by the Brooklyn Fire District that is located on South Main Street.
-The Mortlake Company operates out of its main station on Canterbury Road in Brooklyn Center and also out of a station in the West Wauregan Village.
+The Mortlake Company operates out of its station on Canterbury Road in Brooklyn Center.
 Each Company is a non-profit corporation responsible for its own operations.
 The Town supplies funds to cover operating expenses, worker's compensation and liability insurance as well as capital funds for major apparatus and equipment purchases for each company.
 The Town also supplies capital funds for the periodic replacement of smaller capital equipment such as hoses, radios, pagers and personal protective equipment, including self-contained breathing apparatus.

 Both fire companies conduct fund raising events during the year to supplement the funds provided by the Town.
-The proceeds from these events lower the cost of public fire protection to residents of Brooklyn and enable the fire companies to purchase supplies and equipment beyond the bare minimums.
+The proceeds from these events lower the cost of taxpayer-supported emergency services to residents of Brooklyn and enable the fire companies to purchase supplies and equipment beyond the bare minimums.
 The fire companies appreciate your support of these worthwhile fund raising endeavors.